boernerc20/pcb-learning/README.md

   </tr>
 </table>

-## Intermediate Design: Solar Power Supply
+## Intermediate Design: Solar Power Regulator
 This PCB is a solar-powered 3.3V boost converter based on Clemens Valens’ Tiny Solar Supply, originally published by Elektor.
 Designed in KiCad, it steps up the voltage from a small solar panel and rechargeable battery using the AP3015 IC—ideal for powering low-power microcontrollers.

 **3D-View:**